7 Best Infrared Thermometers of 2026

 Accuracy and FDA Clearance

 All devices in this roundup are FDA cleared, meaning they have been reviewed for safety and performance claims.
-Look for a stated accuracy of ±0.4°F or better.
-The Withings Thermo's 16-sensor design achieves ±0.2°F. Budget models like the Berrcom JXB-178 still meet the ±0.4°F standard with proper technique.
-For home fever screening, any FDA-cleared model in this roundup is sufficiently accurate when used according to the manufacturer's distance and technique guidelines.
+Look for a stated accuracy of ±0.4°F or better for forehead devices.
+Ear (tympanic) devices like the Braun ThermoScan 7+ are clinically validated as accurate as a rectal reading, the gold standard for core temperature.
+Budget models like the Berrcom JXB-178 and femometer still meet the ±0.4°F forehead standard with proper technique.
+For home fever screening, any FDA-cleared model here is sufficiently accurate when used according to the manufacturer's distance and technique guidelines.

 Reading Speed

-All non-contact forehead thermometers in this roundup deliver results in 1–2 seconds.
+All devices in this roundup deliver results in 1–2 seconds.
 This is genuinely fast compared to oral thermometers (60 seconds) or armpit thermometers (several minutes).
 The reading speed difference between 1-second and 2-second models is clinically irrelevant — what matters more is whether the device gives a stable, repeatable reading rather than requiring multiple re-measurements to obtain a consistent result.

 Fever Alert Display